sway-am/Rep_CCGC/README.md

 ### Requirements

-The proposed CCGC is implemented with python 3.7 on a NVIDIA 2080Ti GPU.
+The proposed CCGC is implemented with python 3.7 on Google Colab standard CPU and T4 GPU.

 Python package information is summarized in **requirements.txt**: